-New Investigator category: This award encourages research ideas from investigators in the early stages of their careers.
-The New Investigator category is designed to allow applications naming PIs who are early in their faculty appointments or in the process of developing independent research careers to compete for funding separately from Established Investigators.
-Applications naming PIs using the New Investigator category are required to include a collaborator (or collaborators) appropriate to the application who has experience in prostate cancer health disparity research, as demonstrated by a record of funding and publications.
+New Investigator Category: This award encourages research ideas from investigators in the early stages of their careers.
+The New Investigator category is designed to allow applicant organizations to name PIs who are early in their faculty appointments or in the process of developing independent research careers.
+Applications submitted to the New Investigator category will be assessed using different review criteria for personnel (refer to Section II.E.1.a., Peer Review), and are required to include a collaborator (or collaborators) who has (have) experience in prostate cancer health disparity research, as demonstrated by a record of funding and publications.
 The application must describe the potential of the collaboration(s) to be successful and how the collaboration(s) will augment the PI's expertise to better address the research question.
-All applicants for the New Investigator category must meet specific eligibility criteria, as described in Section II.C, Eligibility Information.
+In addition, applicants are strongly encouraged to provide a letter of collaboration from the collaborator(s) describing the collaborator(s) involvement in the proposed work.
+All applicants for the New Investigator category must meet specific eligibility criteria described in Section II.C., Eligibility Information.